AliceO2Group/Run3Analysisvalidation/README.md

  * Done
    * This step is just a visual confirmation that all steps have finished without errors.

-All steps are activated by default and some can be disabled indiviually by setting the respective activation variables to `0` in user's task configuration.
+All steps are activated by default and some can be disabled individually by setting the respective activation variables to `0` in user's task configuration.

 ### Configuration